Trump Braces For Mueller Report As Early As Next Week

 “That’ll be totally up to the new attorney general.
 He’s a tremendous man, a tremendous person, who really respects this country and respects the Justice Department, so that’ll be totally up to him,” Trump told reporters.

-Neither the Justice Department nor the Special Counsel’s office have yet commented.
+Neither the Justice Department nor the special counsel’s office has yet commented.

 JUST IN: Justice Dept could announce end of Mueller probe as early as next week: report https://t.co/Yt5DC3qhGW pic.twitter.com/iYSiMzsgjc